 In 2010, Komen Northeast Ohio was honored as the “Affiliate of the Year” by the national organization in recognition of the effective stewardship of donor funds and impact in the community.

-Each year the Susan G. Komen Race for the Cure raises significant funds and awareness for breast cancer, celebrates breast cancer survivorship and honors those who have lost their battle with the disease.
-In 2016, Komen Northeast Ohio hosted the Akron Race for the Cure on Saturday, July 23 and the Cleveland Race for the Cure on Saturday, August 27.
-More than 4,000 Northeast Ohioans raised nearly $200,000 at these events.
+Each year the Susan G. Komen More Than PINK Walk raises significant funds and awareness for breast cancer, celebrates breast cancer survivorship and honors those who have lost their battle with the disease.